 Measuring What Matters#

-ISLG will work closely with government and community stakeholders to identify the critical inequity issues that should ideally be included as Equity Indicators and determine if and how they can be measured.
-Focusing on a set of key measures will help keep attention focused on the issues that matter most, and will help the City to identify priorities for targeted work to reduce disparities.
+ISLG worked closely with government and community stakeholders to identify the critical inequity issues that are included as Equity Indicators and explore how they will be measured.
+Focusing on a set of key measures will help keep attention on the issues that matter most, and will direct the City to identify priorities for targeted work to reduce disparities and increase equitable outcomes.